Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

-You search the closet with perhaps more vigor than is warranted, and manage to avoid hearing anything unnecessarily disgusting as the more devout in your squad get the joy of de-de-desecrating the plinth.
+You search the closet with perhaps more vigor than is warranted, and manage to avoid hearing anything unnecessarily disgusting as the more devout in your squad get the joy of de-desecrating the plinth.
 It might seem like a waste of time, but every corpse the crypt's sacred power forces back into slumber is another one you and yours don't have to fight.
-Speaking of -- you cross the room, keeping a resolute eye down the hallway -- and see a little water, fed in to the pot right at the rim to avoid touching the leaves, will perk the alarm plant up any.
+Speaking of -- you cross the room, keeping a resolute eye down the hallway -- and see if a little water, fed in to the pot right at the rim to avoid touching the leaves, will perk the alarm plant up any.
 You'd rather not hear the alarm, but surely strengthening a life here can only help.